-In relation with the future work related with the optimization model presented in this paper, an extension of the model is being prepared.
+Related with the optimization model presented in this paper, an extension of the model is being prepared.
 This extension considers the analysis in detail of the mass exchange in unitary operations opening the possibility to make dynamic analysis of the phenomenon.
 With the use of this extension it could be possible to make finer optimization of the process and to construct operation manuals to make the operation of systems optimal.